radian-software/heroku-buildpack-git-lfs/README.md

 downloaded and checked out automatically, and Git LFS will be available on `PATH` for your app.

+## Tips

+If you are using Git LFS and want to deploy to Heroku using Git, make sure to provide the `--no-verify` flag to `git push`, since Heroku's Git server will reject LFS assets and this will cause an error otherwise.

 [buildpacks]: https://devcenter.heroku.com/articles/buildpacks
 [git-lfs]: https://git-lfs.github.com/
 [heroku-buildpack-apt]: https://github.com/heroku/heroku-buildpack-apt